sidharth9661/Reactjs-Calculator/README.md

 ### React Calculator
-#The React.js Calculator is a feature-rich web application that provides a visually appealing 3D user interface with smooth animations.
+This React.js Calculator is a feature-rich web application that provides a visually appealing 3D user interface with smooth animations.
 It allows users to perform basic mathematical calculations in a user-friendly manner.

 ### Features
 One of the standout features of this calculator is its ability to store calculation history using the browser's local storage.
 This means that users can access their previous calculations even after closing the browser or refreshing the page.
 The history is conveniently displayed, allowing users to navigate between their past calculations effortlessly.